Tipping in Mexico 💰 is one of the top things you should get familiar before traveling to the country.

 📍Tip hotel maids 20-50 Pesos ($1-3 USD) per day

-Learn a few Spanish words before your trip to Mexico, especially if you plan on venturing outside the main tourist areas.
-It’s one of my top travel tips for Mexico.
+Learn a few Spanish words before your trip, especially if you plan on venturing outside the main tourist areas.
+It will help you out a lot!

 DID YOU KNOW?
 A tip in Spanish is la propina 😀